springpython/springpython/docs/sphinx/source/remoting.rst

 * have server require a client certificate signed off by a given CA or a chain of CAs,
 * validate the client certificate’s fields, for instance you can configure the server to only allow requests if a commonName is equal to an upon agreed value

+Note that you can use both the client and the server with other XML-RPC implementations, there’s nothing preventing you from exposing secure XML-RPC to Java or .NET clients or from connecting with the secure client to XML-RPC servers implemented in other languages and technologies.

+To aid with better understanding of how the components work out of the box, you can download :ref:`sample keys and certificates <remoting-secure-xml-rpc-sample-keys-and-certificates>` prepared by the Spring Python team.
+Be sure **not** to ever use it for anything serious outside your testing environment, they are working and functional but because of private keys being available for download they should **only** be used for learning of how Spring Python's secure XML-RPC works.

 Encrypted connection only
 +++++++++++++++++++++++++